emmagraham/STAT540-UBC.github.io/assignments.md

 ### Final deliverables

-* **Poster**: to be hosted and exhibited in our poster session on Wed Apr 08 from 9:30 am to 12 pm in the Atrium of the ESB.
+* **Poster**: to be hosted and exhibited in our poster session on Wed Apr 08 from 9:30 am to 12 pm in the Atrium of the ESB, worth 20 points.
 Group-level deliverable.
-NOTE: you will secure your material to walls and glass.

     - Ideally, you will print your poster in the usual conference format (48''x36'').
 I know it is a non-trivial cost but not impossible if divided up.
 Sometimes supervisors will help, esp. if the poster can be displayed or used elsewhere.
-Check prices at the village and the Sub.
+Prices at the village and the Sub tend to be resonable.

+    - a rubric for poster evaluation can be found [here](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/posterRubric2012.pdf)

-* **Project proposal**: due April 10th, worth 10 points).
+* **Project proposal**: due April 10th, worth 10 points.
 You can review the one submitted on March based on your work on the project.

-* **Project GitHub repository**: due date April 10th.
+* **Project GitHub repository**: due April 10th, worth 10 points.
 This should contain the materials (or associated live links) an instructor would need to evaluate your work and that a group member would need to reproduce/reuse/extend the work.
 Group-level deliverable.
 Content should include (but is not limited to!):

     - revised README.md file containing a summary of your work.
 This file should summarize the project content, your analysis, and main results.
 You don't need to tell us all the story of your analysis here.
 Keep it brief.
 You can include a flow chart if you find it useful.
-Add links as needed.
+Add links as needed

     - a PDF of the poster

     - important files, such as "inputs" (e.g. the dataset(s) you analyzed) and "outputs" (e.g. plain text files of your key statistical results or PDFs of your main figures); if you started with a publicly available file, you can link to it

     - R Markdown that host the R code for the analysis.
 Compile this R Markdown source to Markdown, commit and push both.
 This file can include more than you present in the poster.
 It is your technical report.
-Add brief comments and text throughout explaining the aim and conclusions of each part.
+Add brief comments and text throughout explaining the aim and conclusions of each part

-- a link-y version of your bibliography (for example, live Pubmed or DOI links)
+    - a link-y version of your bibliography (for example, live Pubmed or DOI links).

-* **Short individual report (1 page)**: due date April 10th, worth 10 points.
+* **Short individual report (1 page)**: due April 10th, worth 10 points.
 Individual deliverable.
 Include:
-- Concise summary of main role / contribution of each group member.
+    - concise summary of main role / contribution of each group member
-- More detailed description and reflections on your specific role / contribution.
+    - more detailed description and reflections on your specific role / contribution
-- Scientific reflections.
+    - scientific reflections.
 E.g., what worked well / poorly? what seems worth following up vs. a dead end? what was most difficult or most rewarding?

-Submit this via your private GitHub repository, the one you used for homework.
+    Submit this individual report via your private GitHub repository, the one you used for homework.
 Create a new directory called project and, within it, store your report as README.md.
 Open an issue and tag the TAs as you did for homework submission.